-Note: You can send your handout to the school before the meeting, so team members have a chance to read it in advance.
-If there isn’t time to distribute it before the meeting, you can take a moment when you arrive at the meeting to hand out your one-pager and encourage everyone to take a few moments to read it.
+You can send your handout to the school before the meeting.
+Or, take a moment when you arrive to hand out your one-pager and ask everyone to read it.

 The top of your handout should include your contact information and other basics about the meeting.
-Your handout will become part of the official meeting record, so get formal and include all of this:
+Try to include all of this:

 - Phone/email: email@example.com